Hergé: Studios Hergé and Fanny Vlamynck: 1950–1965

-On 6 April 1950 Hergé established Studios Hergé as a public company.
+On 6 April 1950, Hergé established Studios Hergé as a public company.
 The Studios were based in his Avenue Delleur house in Brussels, with Hergé making a newly purchased country house in Céroux-Mousty his and Germaine's main residence.
 The Studios would provide both personal support to Hergé and technical support for his ongoing work.
-Initially with only three employees, this would rise to fifteen, with all working on Hergé's projects.
+The Studio initially had only three employees; the staff would increase to 15, all of whom were working on Hergé's projects.
 He hired Bob de Moor as his primary apprentice at the Studios in March 1951.
 Impressed by Jacques Martin's work on The Golden Sphinx, Hergé persuaded Martin to join the Studios in January 1954; Martin insisted on bringing with him his own two assistants, Roger Leloup and Michel Demarets.
 During the early 1950s, a number of those convicted for collaborating with the Nazi occupiers were freed from prison.
 Sympathetic to their plight, Hergé lent money to some and aided others in getting jobs at Tintin magazine, much to Leblanc's annoyance.
 For instance, as well as lending him money, Hergé used his connections to secure Raymond de Becker a job in Switzerland as a book shop sales inspector.
 He also hired those associated with collaboration for his Studios; his new colourist, Josette Baujot, was the wife of a recently assassinated member of the Walloon Legion, and his new secretary, Baudouin van der Branden de Reeth, had served a prison sentence for working at Le Nouveau Journal during the occupation.

 Hergé had developed the idea of setting an Adventure of Tintin on the moon while producing Prisoners of the Sun.
 He began serialisation of Destination Moon, the first of a two part arc followed by Explorers on the Moon, in Tintin magazine in March 1950.
 In September 1950, Hergé broke off the story, feeling the need for a break from work, having fallen back into clinical depression.
 He and Germaine went on holiday to Gland before returning to Brussels in late September.
 Many readers sent letters to Tintin asking why Explorers on the Moon was no longer being serialised, with a rumour emerging that Hergé had died.
 Explorers of the Moon would resume after an eighteen-month hiatus, returning in April 1952.
 Alongside his work on the new stories, Hergé also made use of the Studios in revising more of his early works.